-Because of HIIT’s versatility when it comes to duration, form of exercise, equipment, and location, every HIIT session may vary.
+Because of HIIT’s versatility when it comes to duration, the form of exercise, equipment, and location, every HIIT session may vary.
 This makes different HIIT workouts appealing especially to those who get easily bored with a fixed routine over a prolonged period of time.
-As long as the workout has the common formula of 2:1 ratio of exercise to recovery periods, like 40 seconds of hard sprinting alternated with 20 seconds of jogging, you’re good.
+As long as the workout has the common formula of 2:1 ratio of exercise to recovery periods like 40 seconds of hard sprinting alternated with 20 seconds of jogging, you’re good.

 Safe even for patients

-A review published in 2016 says that HIIT strategies for stable patients with a chronic disease carry only a small risk when the prescribed exercise protocols are followed.
-A 2015 analysis found that HIIT resulted to greater improvements in VO2 max.
+A review published in 2016 says that HIIT strategies for stable patients with chronic disease carry only a small risk when the prescribed exercise protocols are followed.
+A 2015 analysis found that HIIT resulted in greater improvements in VO2 max.
 Researchers also suggested that in patients with T2D, HIIT is effective in positively changing body fat percentage and increasing peak power output.
-A 2014 review revealed that individuals with lifestyle-induced chronic cardiovascular or metabolic diseases who completed a HIIT program had better the cardiorespiratory fitness, as measured by VO2 max, than those who completed moderate-intensity continuous training.
+A 2014 review revealed that individuals with lifestyle-induced chronic cardiovascular or metabolic diseases who completed a HIIT program had better cardiorespiratory fitness, as measured by VO2 max, than those who completed moderate-intensity continuous training.